flexpilot-ai/flexpilot-docs/docs/completion-models/generic.md

 - For snappier completions, consider reducing `Debounce Wait` to 100ms.
 :::

+## Available Providers

+Below is a list of some popular OpenAI-compatible API providers and services that you can use with Flexpilot, with the help of OpenAI Compatible Completion Model Provider.

+> [!NOTE]
+> The following list is not exhaustive and may not include all available providers.
+Please refer to the provider's documentation for more details.

+- DeepSeek API
+- Ollama
+- Hugging Face
+- Replicate
+- Together AI
+- Fireworks AI

 ## Next Steps

 Set up the API credentials obtained from this page's instructions in the Flexpilot IDE to enable AI-powered code completions.
 For detailed guidance, refer to the [Setup Guide](/docs/configuration/completions.md#setting-up-your-model).